mstenius/vrbrowse/README.md

 correcting and polishing much of what the agents thought was right, is nowhere close to what we did then.
 But I hope to convey some of the **flavour** of VR research in the late '90s.

-There is very much more to be said about the **DIVE** system itself, and many of the other core ideas pioneered there may still have merit.
+There is very much more to be said about the **DIVE** system itself, and all the other core ideas pioneered there.
 But that is another story.

 ## Status